cloyolaangosto/SBTN_Test/SOC_Documentation.md

 # SOC
 SOC LEAF are generated following the methods described in [Morais, Teixeria & Domingos (2019)](https://doi.org/10.1371/journal.pone.0222604) and [Teixeira, Morais & Domingos (2021)](https://doi.org/10.1038/s41597-021-01018-2), these in turn use the Rothmadel C (RothC) model to simulate SOC changes through time.
-RothC simulates "the turnover of organic carbon in non-waterlogged top-soils that allows for the effects of soil type, temperature, moisture content and plant cover on the turnover process" (reference).
-Complete documentation can be found on LINK.
+RothC simulates "the turnover of organic carbon in non-waterlogged top-soils that allows for the effects of soil type, temperature, moisture content and plant cover on the turnover process" ([Coleman, Prout & Milne (2024)](https://www.rothamsted.ac.uk/sites/default/files/Documents/RothC_description.pdf)).

 The model has been adaptaed into GIS format, using as a base the one found on XXX.

+The purpose of this documentation is not to explain the models used to generate LEAF, which are already availalbe at the aforementioned references, but to explain what data is needed and how to prepare it to generate new LEAFs.

 ## Step 1 - Data Gathering and Processing
-The model needs several inputs, despite being the most simple, that ara availalbe globally.
+RothC needs several inputs, despite being the most simple, that ara availalbe globally.
 All data is location specific.

 ### Soil and Weather Data
 Weather related data has been obtained from NASA projects, while soil related data has been sourced from SoilGrids.
 A data download support script is availalbe in XXX.